AmeliaSZK/CoulAdj-PQ/README.md

     * This is such a bad idea lol, do I really want to spend time on this?
     * Such a bad idea, ha ha ha, ha ha ha...
 (Unless...? 👀)
     * The PNG parser was abandonned because of the filtering step 😑
-* Setup correctness test bench in workbook (GOOD ENOUGH)
+* Setup correctness test bench in workbook
+    * GOOD ENOUGH
 * Setup performance test bench in workbook
+    * Nah lol.
+Searching for `TracingMashupEvaluator/Evaluate` in the trace logs with Notepad++ is fine

 # Potential optimizations